roymacdonald/ofxSoundObjects/README.md

 The original development branch can be found [here](https://github.com/admsyn/openFrameworks/tree/feature-sound-objects).

-Made as addon by Roy Macdonald.
+Made as addon, improoved and updated by Roy Macdonald.

-This addon includes [libaudiodecoder](https://github.com/asantoni/libaudiodecoder), which is licensed under MIT.
-Current commit: 9fc6ac944a67b74cfcaf19a41e00c6190561aae8

 ## IMPORTANT.
+#### LibAudioDecoder replaced by ofxAudioFile
+This addon no longer uses libAudioDecoder, instead uses [ofxAudioFile](https://github.com/npisanti/ofxAudioFile).
+Make sure you have downloaded and correctly instaled it.

 #### VisualStudio2015Community
 To be able to use this addon with visual studio you need to do the following whenever updating or creating a project with project generator.